henningBunk/advent-of-code-2021/README.md

 ## Logbook
 ###  [Day 1](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day01/Day01.kt)
 Let's begin :-)
 First I followed a plan of giving `fold` a try but was bummed that I only got the acc and not two values to compare with each other.
 Therefore, I had to handle list indices.
 Solved it though.
 Cleaned it up with some extension functions and without using fold, but rather with list transforms.

+After looking at other solutions I learned about the `.windowed` function and implemented an alternative solution with it.

 ###  [Day 2](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day02/Day02.kt)
 ###  [Day 3](https://github.com/henningBunk/advent-of-code-2021/blob/main/app/src/main/kotlin/day03/Day03.kt)